 U.S. Treasury regulations provide that if a YUM shareholder holds different blocks of YUM common stock (generally YUM common stock purchased or acquired on different dates or at different prices), the aggregate basis for each block of YUM common stock will be allocated, to the greatest extent possible, between the shares of Company common stock received in the distribution in respect of such block of YUM common stock and such block of YUM common stock, in proportion to their respective fair market values on the distribution date.
-The holding period of the shares of Company common stock received in the distribution in respect of such block of YUM common stock.
+The holding period of the shares of Company common stock received in the distribution in respect of such block of YUM common stock will include the holding period of such block of YUM common stock.
 If a YUM shareholder is not able to identify which particular shares of Company common stock are received in the distribution with respect to a particular block of YUM common stock, for purposes of applying the rules described above, the stockholder may designate which shares of Company common stock are received in the distribution in respect of a particular block of YUM common stock, provided that such designation is consistent with the terms of the distribution.
 YUM shareholders are urged to consult their own tax advisors regarding the application of these rules to their particular circumstances.